Wonder Cave Tours

-Rhino and Lion Game Reserve
+Part of Bothongo Rhino and Lion Game Reserve

-Wonder Cave tours
+Wonder Cave tour

-Wonder Cave located amongst famous palaeontological sites containing some of the richest hominid fossil sites in the world.
+Wonder Cave, located amongst famous palaeontological sites, containing some of the richest hominid fossil sites in the world.

 Wonder Cave is a good inclusion with

 The Wonder Cave is a naturally formed, millions of years old limestone cave.
 Thus filled with amazing stalactites and stalagmites formations.

-Single cave chamber of the Wonder Cave is third largest in South Africa.
+The single cave chamber of the Wonder Cave is third largest in South Africa.
 While approximately 120m long and 55m wide (45 000 m) and around 2.2 million years old.

-Entering the Wonder cave first by 88 steps then an elevator takes you 40m into the cave.
+Entering the Wonder cave first by 88 steps, then an elevator takes you 40m into the cave.

 Temperature inside the Wonder cave around a constant 16˚C, with a natural fresh breeze though the cave.

-Then with subtle lights lighting the stalactites and stalagmites and other naturally shaped limestone sculptures.
+Then, with subtle lights, lighting the stalactites and stalagmites and other naturally shaped limestone sculptures.

 Rhino & Lion Nature Game Reserve as a wildlife/safari experience: